 On 20 March, BOIP announced delays to existing deadlines, including the following measures:

 - Until IP professionals can “work normally” again, no requests or procedures will be withdrawn because a given deadline has not been met – including for opposition procedures and payments;

-- An additional period of one month will be allowed for all requests and procedures between 16 March and the BAU date.
+- An additional period of one month will be allowed for all requests and procedures received before the BAU date.

 - UK IPO

-The changes do not apply to time periods set under the various international IP treaties, where the UK IPO is acting as a receiving office.
-It also does not affect filing dates of IP applications, which will be assigned a filing date under the usual rules.
+On 24 March, the UK’s IP Office declared deadlines for patents, SPCs, trademarks and designs, including applications, to be considered to take place on ‘interrupted days”.
+Any deadline that fell on an interrupted day was extended to the end of the interruption period.
+The changes did not apply to time periods set under the various international IP treaties, where the UK IPO is acting as a receiving office.
+It also did not affect filing dates of IP applications, which will be assigned a filing date under the usual rules.

 This is a short summary of the state of practice at some of the IPO offices worldwide.
 For further information on key jurisdictions, see the list of IPOs here, speak to your Novagraaf attorney or contact us for specific advice and support.